(one synonym : Passa latifasciata Walker, 1866)

 NACOPHORINI, ENNOMINAE, GEOMETRIDAE, GEOMETROIDEA

-This Caterpillar is brown and smooth.
-It is a true looper with only one pair of ventral prolegs.
+The Caterpillar is green and smooth, with a yellowish head, and a dark line running from over the head to the tail.
+It is a true looper, with only one pair of ventral prolegs.

 The eggs are white and oval.
 They are laid in clusters or strings of half a dozen or so, on leaves of a food plant.